tfabris/BlueGigaEmpeg/README.md

 Finally, you can try changing the crossover jumper block inside the BlueGigaEmpeg module as described below.

-These jumpers exist because I have seen empeg sleds with different wiring on the RS-232 plug.
+The crossover jumpers exist because I have seen empeg sleds with different wiring on the RS-232 plug.
 Some are wired straight, some are wired crossover.
-The jumper block allows you to set the BlueGigaEmpeg board as straight or crossover to compensate for this.
+I added the jumper so that you to set the BlueGigaEmpeg board as straight or crossover to compensate for this.
 The BlueGigaEmpeg ships with its jumpers in the crossover configuration by default, in order to compensate for the situation where the empeg sled serial plug is wired as straight through.
 I think/hope this is the most common configuration.

 To change the jumpers, open the BlueGigaEmpeg enclosure with a 2.5mm hex tool and lift out the board assembly.
 Look near the button and LED, and you'll see